DentalCare Logo

 Why a New Approach?

-All humans experience some ambivalence, or simultaneous and contradictory attitudes or feelings, about changing existing behaviors.
-Often times, individuals are unaware they have ambivalent feelings about behavior change and this can work against them.
-Clinicians can play a pivotal role by helping patients uncover and verbalize ambivalence towards change.
-In other words, initiating communication about how the individual views positive and negative aspects of improved oral health behaviors may allow them to explore factors that increase or decrease internal motivation.
+Clinicians can play a pivotal role by helping patients uncover and verbalize how the individual views positive and negative aspects of improved oral health behaviors may allow them to explore factors that increase or decrease internal motivation.
 Internal motivation is needed for sustained health behavior change.
 When clinicians attempt to impose motivation (e.g., through direct persuasion or advice given from an expert source), patients often respond with a guilt-induced transient change or simply sustain the current behavior.
 People may also respond by subtly pushing back and becoming more resistant to change.
 It is only when behaviors are internally directed and valued by the patient that sustained changes are possible.
 When healthy behaviors are sustained over time, better health outcomes are possible.

-A recent systematic review of MI and oral health examined the outcomes in 16 well designed studies.
+A recent systematic review of high fidelity MI and oral health examined the outcomes in 16 well designed studies.
 MI outperformed conventional health education in improving at least one outcome in four studies on preventing early childhood caries.
-With regard to periodontal health, superior effect of MI on oral hygiene was found in five trials and was absent in two trials (Gao et al., 2013).
-1 It is worth noting that, among the five trials that showed a superior effect of MI, the follow-up period varied with some for 2 months except for two trials that followed the participants for >6 months.
+With regard to periodontal health, superior effect of MI on oral hygiene was found in five trials and was absent in two trials.27 It is worth noting that, among the five trials that showed a superior effect of MI, the follow-up period varied with some for 2 months except for two trials that followed the participants for >6 months.
 Questions remain regarding the validity of MI provided in oral health studies as oral health providers trained in MI are uncommon and the fidelity of the delivery is often omitted.